VarCharMax/NETPythonDemo/README.md

 TODO

 Write Grunt file to copy Python into virtual environment.
 The venv utility only copies the exe runtime.
 We need the dll runtime in order to support pythonnet.
 However, this requires more support files - specifically, the DLLs, Lib, and tcl folders - to be copied into it.

-Additionaly, run the activate and deactivate scripts, modified to conform to the ve folder structure.
+build - automate by copying \*.dll, \*.bat, all folders under .venv/Scripts, to output.